-Fully renovated, the two apartments for sale offer plenty of space and light.
+Fully renovated, the apartment for sale offers plenty of light in the Pinehurst’s largest line.

 If you’re looking for space, visit Apartment 22.
 It’s a true 7-room, 4-bedroom, 2.5-bathroom home.
 Tastefully renovated, this massive apartment in the largest line in the building is available for the first time in decades.
 Boasting about 1,800 square feet, the 9'6" ceilings and large windows enable you to enjoy a bright and airy atmosphere.